TechSapna/JavaScript-Essentials/Execution Contexts/README.md

 # Execution Contexts and Hoisting

 ## Basic Concepts
-- **Expressions**: Everything in JavaScript is an expression, either as a name/value pair or an object.
+- **Expressions**: Everything in JavaScript is an expression - check, either as a name/value pair or an object.

 ```javascript
 var number = 10; // name/value pair: number = 10